Kiran7007/Interview-Preparation/docs/android.md

 ## How do you optimize network and DB access?

-Measure request and query latency, avoid duplicate calls, cache data at the correct layer, paginate large results, select only required columns, batch compatible work, and keep I/O off the main thread.
-The repository should expose a predictable source of truth and a clear retry policy.
+- Measure: Track API and database query latency before optimizing.
+- Avoid duplication: Prevent unnecessary API calls and repeated DB queries.
+- Cache: Use memory or disk caching based on the data and freshness requirements.
+- Pagination: Avoid loading large datasets into memory at once.
+- Optimize queries: Fetch only the required columns and add appropriate indexes.
+- Batch work: Combine compatible network or database operations where possible.
+- Threading: Perform all network and database I/O off the main thread.
+- Repository: Provide a predictable source of truth for UI and domain layers.
+- Retry policy: Define when to retry, how many times, and when to fail gracefully.

 ```kotlin
 @Query("SELECT id, name FROM users LIMIT :limit OFFSET :offset")